HantosNorbert/Raymarching-in-Jack/media/AppendixA.md

 Again, with $X$ being the number we want the inverse square root of.
 We need a good intitial guess for $x_0$.

-The inverse square root of a value is just raising that value to the $-1/2$-th power:
+The inverse square root of a real number is just raising that number to the $-1/2$-th power:

 $$(m \cdot 2^e)^{-\frac{1}{2}} = m^{-\frac{1}{2}} \cdot 2^{-\frac{e}{2}}$$